dwhall/HeyMac/README.rst

 Reference
 ---------

+Ahsm
+    Augmented Hierarchical State Machine.
+A statechart capable of nested states with entry and exit handlers and having a message queue to serialize incoming events.

 This project contains design files and documentation that may be opened with open source applications.
 The following table gives an application that will